 - Easy to wash.
 But you do need to use the right products.
 More info below.

 Disadvantages of Fjallraven Keb Eco-Shell jacket

-We like our Fjallraven Keb Eco-Shell jackets so much it’s quite hard to think of the disadvantages but here are a few things to consider:
+I like my Fjallraven Keb Eco-Shell jackets so much it’s quite hard to think of the disadvantages but here are a few things to consider:

 - Heavier than similar jackets.
 Some other waterproof shell jackets are much more lightweight than the Fjallraven Keb Eco-Shell.
-For us, this isn’t an issue because we know a lighter jacket will not protect us as well as this one does.
+For me, this isn’t an issue because I know a lighter jacket will not protect me as well as this one does.
 Complete protection from the rain is worth a little extra weight!

 - Needs time to dry.
-As we explained, when we cycled and camped in Iceland our jackets got soaked and we couldn’t get them dry.
+As I explained, when I cycled and camped in Iceland my jacket got soaked and I couldn’t get them dry.
 However, the inside of the jacket stayed dry no matter what.
 Even one night in a dry hotel room or Airbnb will give your jacket time to dry out.
 Sadly, a damp tent couldn’t do the trick!

 How to wash the Fjallraven Keb Eco Shell Jacket?